ofrohn/d3-celestial/readme.md

 However you add the data, as long as they receive the same class name - 'snr' in the examples above - the display method is the same, as shown below.
 With point data we can't rely on the map function to do all the work, we need to paint on the canvas step by step.
 First, check if the point is currently displayed (clip), then get the location (mapProjection), size (whatever scaling formula you like) and styling.

-Now we are ready to throw pixels at the canvas: set the styles (fill color, stroke color & width), followed by whatever canvas commands are requiered to draw the object shape, here a filled circle outline.
+Now we are ready to throw pixels at the canvas: set the styles (fill color, stroke color & width), followed by whatever canvas commands are required to draw the object shape, here a filled circle outline.
 And then the same for the adjacent object name offset by the previously calculated radius.

 ```js
 redraw: function() {